 The SAI Platform develops tools and guidance to support global and local sustainable sourcing and agriculture practices.
 Using its Principles and Practices as a starting point, SAI created and tested the Farm Sustainability Assessment (FSA).
 FSA covers all crops produced for food and beverage agricultural ingredients and consists of 112 questions based on sustainable farming practices recognised by the food and drink industry, plus a scoring mechanism that can be used for on-farm assessments.
 FSA scores sustainable agriculture on three performance levels: Bronze, Silver, Gold.

-The RSB is currently finalising the RSB certification Protocol for complying with the “Gold” Level of the FSA.
-Operators who use this protocol will receive a 100% match to the FSA.”
+Update August 2017 – The RSB has now finalised the RSB certification Protocol for complying with the “Gold” Level of the FSA.
+Operators who use this protocol will receive a 100% match to the FSA.